deepakpillai/AngleSideMenu/README.md

         Menu(isMenuShown: $isMenuShown, menuItems: self.getMenuItems())
     }
     ```
-4. Add the below set of parameters to your main view which is inside your main ZStack
+4. Add the below set of parameters to your main view which is inside your main view
     ```swift
     .cornerRadius(isMenuShown ?
 20 : 0)
     .offset(x: isMenuShown ?
 300 : 0, y: isMenuShown ?
 50 : 0)